PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:48:31
+Last updated: 2024-04-02 18:49:05
-Random Quote: Ask yourself the secret of your success.
-Listen to your answer and practice it. - Richard Bach
+Random Quote: The happiness that is genuinely satisfying is accompanied by the fullest exercise of our faculties and the fullest realization of the world in which we live. - Bertrand Russell